Axial Loads

 Axial Load, With Bending

 In deviated wellbores, the effect of wellbore curvature must be considered when the axial load on a tubing, inside the wellbore, is calculated.
 When a tubing is forced to bend, a tensile/positive stress occurs on the outside of the bend, and a compressive/negative stress occurs on the inside of the bend.
-Assume the pipe takes the form of a circular arc, with radius of curvature RR .
-The radius of curvature is the inverse of the dogleg severity, β\beta, i.e R=1/βR = 1/\beta .
+Assume the pipe takes the form of a circular arc, with radius of curvature R .
+The radius of curvature is the inverse of the dogleg severity, β, i.e R=1/β .
 Then, the bending stress at the outside of the pipe is

-Replace dod_o with did_i to get the bending stress at the inside of the pipe.
+Replace do with di to get the bending stress at the inside of the pipe.

 The associated bending force is given by